pgraves5/charts/srs-gateway/README.md

 - *Create an SRS GW config secret* that an KAHM SRS notifier will use to access credentials for making RESTful API calls to the SRS gateway.
 - Create a *KAHM SRS notifier custom resource, deployment, and service*.
+- Create a *SRS Configuration Upload CronJob for periodically scraping Helm and Kubernetes config, compiling into a tar/gzip archive file, and uploading to the SRS GW*

 Here is a summary list of the SRS gateway custom resource secondary resources that are created by the DECKS SRS gateway CR controller: